Responsibilities of Committee Clause Samples

 (c) Such other matters referred to the Committee by this agreement.

-(b) In the event of any substantial re-organization which results in redundancy, relocation or reclassification, the Committee shall meet in order for the Commission to consult with the Union.
+(b) In the event of any substantial re-organization within WaterBridge Equipment Inc. which results in redundancy, relocation or reclassification, the Committee shall meet in order for the Employer to consult with the Union.

-(c) The Committee shall also have the power to make recommendations to the Union and the Commission on the following general matters:
+(c) The Committee shall also have the power to make recommendations to the Union and the Employer on the following general matters:

 (1) reviewing matters, other than grievances, relating to the maintenance of good relations between the parties;

-(4) reviewing ways in which the Commission can reduce workplace consumption of non-renewable and renewable resources, increase the amount of material that is reused in the workplace and implement recycling programs;
+(3) reviewing ways in which the Employer can reduce workplace consumption of non-renewable and renewable resources, increase the amount of material that is reused in the workplace and implement recycling programs;

-(5) reviewing matters unresolved and referred to it by the Joint Occupational Health and Safety Committee and the Article 28 Committee may make recommendations to the Joint Occupational Health and Safety Committee regarding health and safety issues;
+(4) reviewing matters unresolved and referred to it by the Occupational Health and Safety Committee.
+The Committee may make recommendations regarding health and safety issues to the Joint Occupational Health and Safety Committee.
+Those portions of Joint Committee and Subcommittee minutes and/or other record of proceedings, which address occupational health and safety issues, shall be forwarded to the Co-Chairpersons of the Joint Occupational Health and Safety Committee, or their designates.

-(7) the Committee may make recommendations on the criteria for the approval of applications pursuant to Clause 14.3(e) Educational Leave.
+(5) The Committee may make recommendations on the criteria for the approval of applications pursuant to Article 20.8(e).